Having Enough Money in Retirement

 Consider Part-Time Work or Freelancing

 Retirement doesn’t have to mean the end of earning potential.
 Many retirees find fulfillment and financial relief by taking on part-time jobs or freelancing.
-In fact, a growing number of retirees are starting side businesses based on their interests and expertise.
+In fact, a growing number of retirees are starting side businesses based on their interests and expertise.- Leverage your skills: If you have a background in teaching, consulting, or writing, you can use those talents to generate income.
+Freelance websites like Upwork, Fiverr, or specialized platforms for professionals can help you find gigs.

 - Part-time opportunities: Retail, tutoring, or even remote customer service roles can provide flexible ways to make extra money without the commitment of full-time work.